kaihuan-huang/Social-Network-API---NoSQL-MongoDB-database/README.md

 ## Installation
 The user should clone the repository from GitHub and download Node.
-Run `npm i ` to install.
+Run `npm install ` to install.
 Run `npm run seed ` to run the database.
-Run `npm start ` to start the Note-Taker-App.
+Run `npm start ` to start the Social-Network-API.

 ## Usage
 Use inquirer from your command line to answer questions about your project.
-View walk through video here - [E-COMMERCE-WEB-ORM-](https://drive.google.com/file/d/19GhWHEByLXkuM5QmHTz7RMPCBU9wOZN9/view)<br>
+View walk through video here - [Social-Network-API](https://drive.google.com/file/d/19GhWHEByLXkuM5QmHTz7RMPCBU9wOZN9/view)<br>

 ## Contributing